JoramKeijser/JoramKeijser.github.io/_posts/2022-04-21-mutations.md

 [^3]: One of the first follow-up studies was the elegant replica plate experiment from Joshua and Esther Lederberg.
 You can read about it [here](https://evolution.berkeley.edu/the-lederberg-experiment/).

-But like the original work from Luria and Delbruck, the follow-up studies finding random mutations were held back by a major technological limitation: they couldn’t detect mutations across multiple genes.
+But like the original work from Luria and Delbruck, the follow-up studies finding random mutations were held back by a major technological limitation: They couldn’t detect mutations across multiple genes.
 At the time of their key experiment, Luria and Delbruck didn’t even know what a gene exactly was!
 This meant only those “genes” could be studied that had a clear fitness effect.
 But most genes, we know now, affect fitness in only a very modest way.
-The unbiased study of mutation rates therefore had to wait until the postgenomic era.
+The unbiased study of mutation rates therefore had to wait until the post-genomic era.

 ## Genomic clues of non-random mutation rates

 In the public perception, the postgenomic era began with the completion of the human genome project around 20 years ago.
 But by then, the postgenomic era was already in full swing for certain bacterial species, including *E. coli*.
 In 2012, [Martincorena et al.](https://doi.org/10.1038/nature10995) compared 34 *E. coli* genomes to test for biased mutation rates.
 They couldn’t simply compare the diversity across genes, since this is shaped by both mutations and selection.
 So instead, the authors focused on the so-called synonymous diversity between the same genes in different E. coli strains, and statistically accounted for factors other than mutation rate.
-Whereas genes with smaller diversity across organisms might simply experience stronger purifying selection, genes with smaller *synonymous* diversity are actually thought to have a smaller mutation rate.
+Whereas genes with smaller diversity across organisms might simply experience stronger [purifying selection](https://en.wikipedia.org/wiki/Negative_selection_(natural_selection)), genes with smaller *synonymous* diversity are actually thought to have a smaller mutation rate.

 <p align="center">
 <img src="/images/mutations/martincorena.svg" style="background:none; border:none; box-shadow:none;"/>
 </p>
 <span class="caption" STYLE="font-size:85%"> (a) Mutation rates (estimated using the synonymous diversity across different strains) vary along the E. coli genome.
 Red bars indicate the 95% confidence interval under a uniform mutation rate.
 MB: megabases, or 1000 base pairs. (b) Genes with lower mutation rates are often essential.
 From [Martincorena et al.](https://doi.org/10.1038/nature10995). </span>

 The authors found the synonymous diversity to vary 20-fold across the *E. coli* genome, with certain genes showing much less diversity than expected from a uniform mutation rate, and others showing much more.
-This pattern correlated with function: the diversity was smallest for essential genes (those critical for healthy function) and those under strong [purifying selection](https://en.wikipedia.org/wiki/Negative_selection_(natural_selection)).
-Martincorena et al. therefore concluded that the mutation rate varies across the genome, and that this might be an “evolutionary risk management strategy”.
+This pattern correlated with function: the diversity was smallest for essential genes (those critical for healthy function) and those under strong purifying selection.
+Martincorena et al. therefore concluded that the mutation rate varies across the genome, and that this might be a “risk management strategy” to minimize the probability of bad mutations.

-This finding made a splash in the world of evolutionary biology, but soon other biologists started to point at potential problems ([Chen & Zhang](https://doi.org/10.1093/molbev/mst060),  [Maddamsetti et al.](https://doi.org/10.1093/molbev/msv161)).
-One problem was theoretical: mutations to individual genes occur so rarely that the advantage of an even lower and gene-specific mutation rate is too small to evolve (more on this later).
+The finding made a splash in the world of evolutionary biology, but soon other biologists started to point at potential problems ([Chen & Zhang](https://doi.org/10.1093/molbev/mst060), [Maddamsetti et al.](https://doi.org/10.1093/molbev/msv161)).
+One problem was theoretical: Mutations to individual genes occur so rarely that the advantage of an even lower and gene-specific mutation rate is too small to evolve (more on this later).
 Other challenges were empirical in nature.
 For example, Martincorena et al. aimed to eliminate the effect of selection by analysing only synonymous genetic diversity, but might have failed to account for all confounding factors.

 Definitive evidence for biased mutations therefore required a stronger, experimental rather than statistical, control for selection.